rya-sge/access-denied/_posts/2026-08-28-merkle-patricia-forestry-cardano.md

 - **Execution units.** A transaction's script budget is capped in both memory and CPU steps.
 The library's own benchmark table notes that 140K memory units and 100M CPU units are each 1% of the respective maximum, which puts the ceilings at roughly 14M memory units and 10G CPU steps.
 - **Script size.** Every byte of compiled UPLC either sits in the transaction or in a reference script.
 Including MPF as a dependency adds about 2.5 KB of generated UPLC.

-Two consequences follow, and both are visible in the library's shape.
+Two consequences follow, and the library is built around both.
 First, the structure never exists on-chain: only a root hash crosses the boundary, and the on-chain package deliberately ships no primitive for constructing a trie, not even for debugging.
 Second, proof bytes are the resource worth optimising, because CPU and memory turn out to be the slack constraints.
 That is exactly the trade MPF makes.

 ## A short taxonomy of the structures it gets compared with